laanwj/etna_viv/README.md

 If you are executing these demos on an Android device, make sure that you are root, otherwise the framebuffer is not accessible.

-Running these tests while Android is still writing to the framebuffer will result in funny claudioscopic effects.
+Running these tests while Android is still writing to the framebuffer will result in stroboscopic effects.
 To get surfaceflinger out of the way type:

     adb shell stop surfaceflinger